sedenardi/sandersdenardi.com/src/pages/2016-11-28-aws-lambda-api-auth/index.md

 };
 ```

 Since we're serving web pages instead of JSON objects, we need to return different HTML depending on the authentication state of the browser.
 This example simply reads files form the local filesystem.
-When the user is authenticated, the rendering functions use the <a href="https://lodash.com/docs#template" target="_blank">Lodash template</a> function as a rudimentary template engine.
+When the user is authenticated, the rendering functions use the [Lodash template](https://lodash.com/docs#template) function as a rudimentary template engine.

 ```js
 /* render.js */